Back to all blogs

 The "Normal" Range vs. The "Optimal" Range

-One of the most frequent frustrations for patients is being told their results are "normal" when they still feel symptomatic.
-Lab "normal" ranges are based on a wide population average.
+Lab "normal" ranges are based on population averages.
 What is "normal" for one person might be sub-optimal for another.

 Conversation with your GP

-Important Note: You should never adjust your thyroid medication or start new high-dose supplements based on a private blood test result alone.
-Always work with your GP or a qualified medical professional to ensure any changes are safe and appropriate for your specific clinical context.
+Note: Never adjust medication or start high-dose supplements based on a private result alone.
+Always work with your GP to ensure changes are safe.

 Common Reasons for Delays

-• Inadequate Volume: If the microtainer is not filled to the required line, there may not be enough serum for all the tests in a Gold or Platinum panel.
+• Inadequate Volume: If the microtainer isn't filled to the line, the lab may not have enough serum.

 Summary: A Journey, Not Just a Test